 This last entry in the Family Tree series took a step away from the previous two since personal issues and constraints in Cooper’s life would come into play in the final album; though the first two albums are rooted in reality, there is still a heavily fictional element that is lessened in the last album.
 Radical Face’s honesty and integrity in songwriting comes to fruition as the story of the Northcotes comes to an end, as does the seven year project.
 This album isn’t some grand finale, it doesn’t make itself shine above the others; rather, it takes the tone of its predecessors and carries it to a satisfying end.

-For those wanting to read more detail about the story, Cooper created an interactive map that gives the stories behind the songs and can be accessed here.
+For those wanting to read more detail about the story, Cooper created a guidebook that tells the stories behind the songs and can be accessed here.

 Please enjoy some song recommendations, a song from the album, and check out the band’s social media accounts below!

 Song recommendations: “Rivers in the Dust” , “Midnight” , “Third Family Portrait” , “The Road to Nowhere”

 Previously: The Family Tree: The Branches